aws-controllers-k8s/community/docs/design/proposals/resource-reference/cross-api-group.md

 }

 // resolveReferenceForSubnetIDs reads the resource referenced
-// from SubnetIDsRef field and sets the SubnetIDs
+// from SubnetRefs field and sets the SubnetIDs
 // from referenced resource
 func resolveReferenceForSubnetIDs(
 	ctx context.Context,